About us

 Read More

-Prepared by Isabel Stabile Shiby Stevens and I compiled and edited two issues of Plexus which were published in April and September 2023.
-We solicited contributions from a variety of stakeholders for both issues, but the number of responses was relatively low.
-This is in spite of the fact that we em...
+My co editor Shiby Stevens and I compile, edit and publish two issues of Plexus which are published in April and September of each year.
+We solicit contributions from a variety of stakeholders for both issues, but the number of contributions remains relatively low.
+We consider short articles includi...

 Read More